umbane/carbon-project/docs/white-paper.md

 ### Onboarding Pledges & Smart Contracts

-Until such time as there is a dedicated mJ metre, a compliant data output port or socket, that coexists on a DB board alongside the City feed-in metre, methods of extrapolating and inputing data into the system need to be considered.
+Until such time as there is a dedicated mJ generating metre, a compliant data output port or socket specification, that coexists on a DB board alongside the City feed-in metre, methods of extrapolating and inputing data into the system need to be considered.

-1. The first method which springs to mind is to simply OCR the monthly energy bill, in effect the City information is scraped from the paper or data provided by the city and forms the basis of the chain of evidence underlying the system and its audit process.
+1. The first method which springs to mind is to simply OCR the monthly energy bill,in effect the City information is scraped from the paper or data provided by the city and forms the basis of the chain of evidence underlying the system and its audit process.

-2. Edge hosting projects involving ESP32 plus an MPEG camera may be able to directly input data from the current prepaid meter LCD, streaming the data directly to Home Assistant, and our Chainlink Oracle.
+2. Edge hosting projects involving ESP32 microcontroller plus an MPEG camera may be able to directly input data from the current prepaid meter LCD, streaming the data directly to Home Assistant, and our Chainlink Oracle.

 3. Another option is to simply allow the purchase of mJ via ZAR.
 A prosumer gains R50 credit but then feeds this into our system.
+The unit for obvious reasons does not attract aC credits, but is capable of circulating until other conditions are met.
+Efficiency here is problematic.

-Efficiency here is highly problematic.
-How are we to avoid network and gateway entry and exit feeds?
+4. How are we to create additional network and gateway entry and exit feeds?

 ### Note: Can we generate a specification for future net-metering that will allow us to co-exist?